ABS-CBN coverage of the UAAP: UAAP coverage on other ABS-CBN-owned outlets

-ABS-CBN 2
+ABS-CBN

-Due to the UAAP's growing popularity, there were times when ABS-CBN 2 would air UAAP basketball games, such as the finals.
+The first UAAP basketball game broadcast in the main ABS-CBN network was during the 2000 season between Ateneo and La Salle.
+Due to the UAAP's growing popularity, there were times when ABS-CBN would air UAAP basketball and also volleyball games, particularly the finals since 2010.

 Balls

-Balls was a cable television channel that launched in 2007.
+Balls was a cable television channel that launched on January 1, 2008.
 Although it mostly aired international sporting events, it was also used to air UAAP games.
 In 2015, it ceased airing.

 TFC

-In 2014, ABS-CBN announced that ABS-CBN TFC would air all of the UAAP's games for Filipinos abroad.
+In 2014, ABS-CBN announced that TFC would air all of the UAAP's games for Filipinos abroad.

 Liga

-In 2018, ABS-CBN launched Liga, a cable television channel that showed live UAAP games, beginning with Season 80, as well as classic games from as early as Season 70.
+On January 1, 2018, ABS-CBN launched Liga, a cable television channel that showed live UAAP games, beginning with Season 80, as well as classic games from as early as Season 70.

 iWant

 In 2019, iWant, the streaming service of ABS-CBN, launched iWant Sports, which allowed users to stream UAAP games and shows.